 We are here to provide wellbeing and psychological support to all NHS staff, volunteers and those providing care to others in the community (including in residential homes) in North West London, as well as London Ambulance service.
 Launched in response to Covid-19.

-Peter Helmer, experienced NHS mindfulness practitioner facilitates a regular weekly groups on Mondays, Tuesdays, Wednesdays and Fridays.
+Peter Helmer, experienced NHS mindfulness practitioner facilitates a regular weekly groups on Mondays, Thursdays and Fridays.

 Visit our mindfulness resource page for details to join.

 We have listed a variety of financial support offers to help with the cost of living crisis.

 Explore our financial wellbeing page for information on accessing free, confidential money advice, plus tools and resources.

 Support for Ukraine

 We are here to support staff impacted by the situation in Ukraine and Russia.

 For many staff this could be a difficult time, either for those with family and friends affected but also because of the concerning media coverage of these developments.